-The remaining credit hours are divided among courses in the student’s area of concentration, elective courses and the Capstone Seminar.
-All entering students must take the Capstone Seminar in order to complete the AS degree.
+The remaining credit hours are divided among courses in the student’s area of concentration, and elective courses.

 The courses in the area of concentration as well as the electives should be directed toward the student’s major at the transfer institution.
 These courses must be selected very carefully, following the recommendations of the transfer institution.
 Of the coursework in these categories, no more than 10 should be selected from technical/career programs unless indicated in a curriculum guide or planned with an advisor with the academic dean’s approval.